tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 to confuse them.
 The problem is that there are situations, like `NameExpr`, where both might be valid.

-For simplicity I've opted to not add the boilerplate of creating explicit differences, the synonyms are mainly there for documentation, not correctness.
+For simplicity I've opted to not add the boilerplate of creating explicit differences.
+The synonyms are mainly there for documentation, not correctness.
 {{</note>}}

 ### Function Application